amirahaminah/GojesProjectProposal/README.md

 # CalorieTracker

 ### 1.1 INTRODUCTION
-The application that we are going to develop is mobile application and the name is given as Calorie Tracker.
-The target users of this system is public people and for those who concern about their health especially daily calorie intake.
-We plan to do several functions such as scan the food calories, calculate the user’s calorie intake and calculate the calorie burns by pedometer.
-More details will be explain in this proposal below.
+The application that we develop is Calorie Tracker.
+The target users of this system is public people who concern about their health especially daily calorie intake.
+We do several functions such as scan the food calories, calculate the user’s calorie goal, calorie intake and calorie burns by pedometer.
+We also have diet tips to guide the user to maintain good calorie consume.

 ### 1.2 PROBLEM DESCRIPTION
 #### 1.2.1  Background of the problem